pepihasenfuss/pepihasenfuss/README.md

 Ungravel

-Ungravel helps individuals to build a self-governed group, potentially attracting funding.
+Ungravel enables talents form self-empowered groups, raising funds and investing together, without giving control to any platform.

 Ungravel groups may found a start-up or any other initiative together.

-It creates a fair and safe space for informal team building.
+It is a fair and safe space for informal team building.
 <br><br>

 Sample ENS-Group:  https://app.ens.domains/cab-shirt.eth